-- (1) The cloud-level attack graph is a cross-layer graph that is composed of three layers: virtual machine layer, VMI layer, and host layer, as shown in Fig. 4. - (2) The virtual machine layer is the major layer in the attack graph stack.
+1) The cloud-level attack graph is a cross-layer graph that is composed of three layers: virtual machine layer, VMI layer, and host layer, as shown in Figure 4.
+With these layers, the attack graphs are not only about the individual virtual machines, but also include potential attacks at the VMI level and the host level.

+2) The virtual machine layer is the major layer in the attack graph stack.
 This layer reflects the causality relationship between vulnerabilities existing inside the virtual machines and the potential exploits towards these vulnerabilities.
 If stealthy bridges do not exist, the attack graph generated in this layer is scattered: each enterprise network has an individual attack graph that is isolated from others.
 The individual attack graphs can be the same as the ones generated by cloud customers themselves through scanning the virtual machines for known vulnerabilities.
+Without the VMI layer and the host layer, such individual attack graphs can be scattered.
 However, if stealthy bridges exist on the other two layers, the isolated attack graph could be connected, or even experience dramatic changes: some hidden potential attack paths will be revealed and the original attack graph is enriched.
-For example, in Fig. 4, without the stealthy bridge on h1, attack paths in enterprise network C will be missing or incomplete because no exploitable vulnerability is available as the entry point for attack. - (3) The VMI layer mainly captures the stealthy bridges and corresponding attacks caused by VMI sharing.
-Since virtual machines in different enterprise networks may be instantiated from the same parent VMI, they could inherit the same security issues from parent image, such as software vulnerabilities, malware, or backdoors, etc. Evidence from [20] shows that 98% of Windows VMI and 58% of Linux VMIs in Amazon EC2 contain software with critical vulnerabilities.
+For example, in Figure 4, without the stealthy bridge on h1, attack paths in enterprise network C will be missing or incomplete because no exploitable vulnerability is available as the entry point for attack.

+3) The VMI layer mainly captures the stealthy bridges and corresponding attacks caused by VMI sharing.
+Since virtual machines in different enterprise networks may be instantiated from the same parent VMI, they could inherit the same security issues from parent image, such as software vulnerabilities, malware, or backdoors, etc. Bugiel et al. explores a number of attacks that take advantage of the VMI sharing in Amazon EC2 [42].
+Evidence from [28] shows that 98% of Windows VMI and 58% of Linux VMIs in Amazon EC2 contain software with critical vulnerabilities.
 A large number of software on these VMIs are more than two years old.
 Since cloud customers take full responsibility for securing their virtual machines, many of these vulnerabilities remain unpatched and thus pose great risks to cloud.
-Once a vulnerability or an attack type is identified in the parent VMI, the attack graph for all the children virtual machine instances may be affected: a precondition node could be activated, or a new interaction rule should be constructed in attack graph generation tool.
+Once a parent VMI is identified with a specific vulnerability, it will affect all its children virtual machine instances, and thus all the relevant enterprise networks.
+As a result, the attack graphs involving this VMI will be affected at the VMI layer.
+Besides, the attack graphs for the children virtual machines are influenced as well: a precondition node could be activated, or a new interaction rule should be constructed in the attack graph generation tool.